Alexander Valley Film Society Raises $66,000 Through

 - October 22nd (Sun) - VIP FILMMAKER BRUNCH - Trading Post (Cloverdale) + CLOSING NIGHT FILM and Awards Reception - Spoonbar (Healdsburg)

 The 2017 Alexander Valley Film Festival.
 The ALEXANDER VALLEY FILM FESTIVAL (AVFF) celebrates its third year this October as the hottest emerging regional film festival in the North Bay.
-Nearly 2,000 people will come for the unique mix of local and independent cinema with a Hollywood flare.
+Nearly 2,000 people will come for the unique mix of independent cinema with a Hollywood flare.
 The Festival will feature domestic and international narrative features, documentaries, short films, special programs, winners from the Student Film Competition, community events and screenings, a thrilling Opening Night Celebration, and more!

 In addition to screening cutting-edge films, AVFF showcases and hosts new and emerging talents from all over the world.
 We look for: